SAP-samples/btp-cap-multitenant-saas/docu/4-expert/send-emails-graph-api/README.md

 ## 5. Test the sample application

 5.1.
-Go to the [code directory](../send-emails-graph-api/code/) of this Expert Feature topic where you can find the sample application for testing your setup.
+Go to the [*./code*](./code/) of this Expert Feature topic where you can find the sample application for testing your setup.
 Copy the index.js and package.json files to place on your local device - just to ensure you're not pushing any of your secrets to GitHub.

 5.2.
 Open a terminal window and switch to the directory in which you copied the provided files.
 Install the required dependencies by running the **npm install** command in the respective directory.